streathamchess/streathamchess.github.io/index.md

 {% include image.html url="/assets/chessart/soldier.jpg" description="Jean Metzinger, Soldat jouant aux échecs (Soldier at a Game of Chess)" %}

-## Chess during coronavirus outbreak
+## Chess activity while coronavirus continues

-At the moment there is no face to face chess because of the ongoing coronavirus outbreak.
-All leagues are still suspended and our venue for social chess, the community centre at Streatham Library, is not currently available.
+As of July 19th, face-to-face chess is cautiously restarting, with clubs and leagues considering how and when to play over the board again.
+However, S&BCC’s social and competition chess at Streatham Library remains suspended while the Mark Bennett Streatham Centre is used for COVID-19 testing.

-However Streatham Chess Club is extremely active online:
+While face to face chess recovers, Streatham and Brixton Chess Club will remain active as follows:

-- We field teams in national and local leagues
+- We will maintain teams in online leagues.
+- We will continue with friendly matches online and/or face to face at away venues.
-- We hold regular internal tournaments, both informal fun ones and more serious competitions
+- We will continue to hold internal tournaments both informal and more serious - online and/or face-to-face if it becomes possible.
-- Members run online simuls and other events
-- We also plan on having some social events, such as quizzes and talks on Zoom

-Because all events are online everyone is welcome to take part, and there are no club membership fees being charged.
+Membership fees will start up again as things get back to normal.

 ### Getting started with online chess